 - Diameter of the hub-mounting surface.

 - · Stud length and diameter.

-- Location and number of studs.
+- · Location and number of studs.

 - · Center hole diameter for the wheel.

-- Wheel-mounting offset from the rim center.
+- · Wheel-mounting offset from the rim center.

 - · Rated capacity of the wheel.

-- Wheel fastener torque.
+- · Wheel fastener torque.

-- · Wheel nut size and shape.
+- Wheel nut size and shape.

+- Impact of any added wheel accessories (such as decorative center caps) that could affect proper seating of the wheel to the hub surface.